SocietyForArtisticResearch/rc-pandoc-help/11-finding-more-help.md

 	- discuss general issues around the RC

 * [Mail support](mailto:rc@researchcatalogue.net)
-Directly mail support.
+Direct mail support.
 For instance when the problem concerns personal details of your profile or research.
-If you are a user within a institutional portal you should contact your local portal admin for support first.
+If you are a user within an institutional portal you should contact your local portal admin for support first.